LastZactionHero/nesting-site/_drafts/_posts/magical-things-happen-away-from-your-computer-when-you-are-not-working.md

 title: Magical Things Happen When You Are "Not Working"
 date: 2018-01-24 00:00:00 +0000
 permalink: "/magical-things-happen-when-you-are-not-working/"
-summary: Exhausted from pregnancy?
-Playing with a baby on the floor?
-These seem like times that you have to put work away, but you're most brilliant ideas can come when you let your mind wander.
+summary: Today I was presented with one of those logistical puzzles that comes from working with a baby at home.
+We needed to be out of the house while some workers were there, during B's normal nap, when I slotted time to write a blog post.
 description: Exhausted from pregnancy?
 Playing with a baby on the floor?
 These seem like times that you have to put work away, but you're most brilliant ideas can come when you let your mind wander.